connexcs/docs/docs/setup/integrations/webphone.md

 === "Basic"

     * **Domain** - The URL where the Web Phone is accessed (**Domain A** from the initial **Web Phone setup**).
-    * **Brand Name** - This is what will Display in the Web Phone.
-Your Account name will not be displayed.
+    * **Brand Name** - This is what will display in the Web Phone; your Account name will not be displayed.
-    * **WebRTC Host** - The server address that you will be connecting to (**Domain B** from the initial **Web Phone setup**).
+    * **WebRTC Host** - The primary end point (server address) that you will connect to (**Domain B** from the initial **Setup Domains** above).
 This is always a domain name and can be pointed directly to a server or to AnyEdge.
     * **Template Customer** - A pre-configured customer on your account which is used to hold the default values for independently created customers.
 Available values for this template customer are:
         * Customer [Fields in the customer itself, such as debit limit]
         * Routes
         * Payments
         * Alerts
         * Packages
         * Contracts
-       * **Register Success HTML** - The contents of this box will be displayed to users after they have completed their signup process.
+    * **Register Success HTML** - Customize a message to display to customers once they have completed their signup process.

     !!! example "Template Customer Example"
     You want to give all of your customers $5.00 credit.
-Create an account from: Management  Customer.
+Create an account under **Management :material-menu-right: Customer**.
 Under Payments for that account, add $5.00.
 When a new customer creates an account from the Customer Portal, they will see a payment created for $5.00 at the same the time account was created.

 === "Menu"

-    Configure the Web Phone footer menu.
+    Configure the Web Phone footer menu:

     * **Title** - The label used for this page.
     * **Icon** - The Icon displayed in this position.
 (Web Phone uses Material Design.
 If you wish to change an icon, you can find a list [here](https://cdn.materialdesignicons.com/5.2.45/).
     * **Position** - Determine Icon position, starting with 1 on the far left.
 Select Disabled if you don't wish to show this item.
     * **Template** - A Custom page can be used to display custom static & dynamic content.
-This is generated from a [template](/setup/config/templates/).
+These are pre-built under **Setup :material-menu-right: Config :material-menu-right: Template**.

     ![alt text][webphone]

     !!! tip "Frameless iframe"
     We have implemented an edge case.
-If you wish for the custom page to be an `iframe`, you can use the following code to ensure that it fills up all the available space.
-Replace www.connexcs.com with the page you wish for it to display.
+If you wish for the custom page to be an `iframe`, you can use the following code to ensure that it fills up all the available space (replace www.connexcs.com with the page you wish to display):

 	```
 	<!-- NO-CONTAINER -->